pingcap/docs-cn/sql-statements/sql-statement-drop-table.md

 ## MySQL compatibility

-* Dropping a table with `IF EXISTS` does not return a warning when attempting to drop a table that does not exist.
-[Issue #7867](https://github.com/pingcap/tidb/issues/7867)
-* Currently `RESTRICT` and `CASCADE` are only supported syntactically.
+Currently, `RESTRICT` and `CASCADE` are only supported syntactically.

 ## See also